ekazaev/route-composer/README.md

 }
 ```

-In the example without `DeepLinkingLibrary` code may seem simpler, but everything is hardcoded in the actual method implementation,
-when `DeepLinkingLibrary` allows you to split everything in to small reusable pieces and store navigation configuration separately from
+In the example without `DeepLinkingLibrary` the code may seem simpler, however, everything is hardcoded in the actual method implementation. `DeepLinkingLibrary` allows you to split everything into small reusable pieces and store navigation configuration separately from
 your view logic.
-Also, implementation above will grow dramatically when you'll try to add Universal Links support in to your app
+Also, the above implementation will grow dramatically when you try to add Universal Link support to your app.
-especially if you will have to decide should you open `ProductViewController` from a universal link if it is already present on the
+Especially if you will have to choose from opening `ProductViewController` from a universal link if it is already present on the
 screen or not and so on.
-With library each of your view controller is deeplinkable by it's nature.
+With the library, each of your view controllers is deep linkable by nature.

-As you can see from the examples above `Router` does not do anything that tweaks `UIKit` basis.
-It just allows you to break
+As you can see from the examples above the `Router` does not do anything that tweaks `UIKit` basis.
+It just allows you to break the
-navigation process in to small reusable pieces and router will call them in a proper order based on the configuration provided.
+navigation process into small reusable pieces.
+The router will call them in a proper order based on the configuration provided.
-Library does not break the rules of VIPER or MVVM architectural patterns and can be used in parallel with them.
+The library does not break the rules of VIPER or MVVM architectural patterns and can be used in parallel with them.

 See example app for other examples of defining routing configurations and instantiating router.